The Customer Is Always Right. Except When They Won't Wear A Mask

 He tries hard to speak politely and calmly to customers, but sometimes the conflicts get downright ugly.
 He and the other Latinx workers frequently face racial and ethnic slurs from angry patrons, he says.

-When that happens too often, he absents himself temporarily, by telling co-workers he needs to take a "smoke break."
+When that happens too often, he absents himself temporarily by telling co-workers he needs to take a "smoke break."

 "Which is basically code for saying, 'I need to get out of the store for a little bit so I can go relax and cool myself down before I explode.'
 You know, because it gets really stressful at those moments," Hernandez says.